- 17th Nov 2023

 Here are some advantages of structures in C++:

-- Data Organization: Structures enable the grouping of variables with different data types under a single, meaningful name.
+- Data Organization: Structures allow it to group of variables with varying data types, giving them a single, meaningful name.

 Disadvantages of Structure